History

 What Happened at Chernobyl?

-In an attempt to test the operation of long turbines in generating power to the circulating pumps in the absence of power supply, the operators at reactor 4 performed a series of actions that caused the reactor to overheat and explode.
+In an attempt to test the operation of long turbines in generating power to the circulating pumps in the absence of a power supply, the operators at Reactor 4 performed a series of actions that caused the reactor to overheat and explode.
 It was too late before any measures could be taken.
 Design flaws and overpressure in the reactor caused a nuclear fission reaction as a result of which a radioactive steam cloud was released into the atmosphere.
 Two operators working on the site died within minutes of the explosion.

 1. When Did the Chernobyl Accident Occur?